 Qing Ma, PhD, is currently an Assistant Professor in the Department of Pharmacy Practice and a Research Scientist in the Translational Pharmacology Research Core at the University at Buffalo.
 His areas of research are the pharmacogenomics of antiretrovirals in patients with HIV-associated neurocognitive disorders; mechanisms of drug-drug interactions in patients with HIV infection; and incorporating pharmacokinetics, pharmacodynamics and pharmacogenomics in studying the effects of antiretrovirals on the central nervous system.

 Runyararo Mashingaidze-Mano is a qualified medical practitioner currently in the final year for Masters of Medicine Paediatrics at the University of Zimbabwe.
 Her research area is HIV medicine focusing on renal tubular function in children on tenofovir disproxil fumerate based regimens for treatment of HIV infection.
+She Qualified with MBChB 2003 at the University of Zimbabwe, worked as government medical officer in HIV Clinic in Namibia from 2006 to 2013 and attained a Diploma in HIV Management with SA in 2009.
+She has also recieved an Advanced Health Management Programme with SA in 2011 and commenced her Masters of Medicine Paediatrics with UZ in 2014 due to finish November 2017 with a special interest in Infectious Diseases.

 Celia Matyanga, MPharm, is currently a DPhil candidate at the University of Zimbabwe.
 She is working on her research proposal titled The Effect of African Potato (Hypoxis hemerocallidea) on the Pharmacokinetics of Tenofovir and Lamivudine.
 The aim of the research is to investigate the effect of African potato on the pharmacokinetics of tenofovir disoproxil fumarate and lamivudine in HIV positive patients.
 Other goals include determining the absorption profile of the constituents of African potato in humans after oral dosing and to determine the liver function tests, urea/ electrolytes/ creatinine and urinalysis in HIV patients before and after African potato.